What is the Most Energy Efficient Blockchain?

 Why does blockchain consume a lot of energy?

-word-image-2889 Many believe that blockchain (the technology behind cryptocurrencies, smart contracts and decentralized applications) is extremely harmful to the environment.
+What is the Most Energy Efficient Blockchain?
+Many believe that blockchain (the technology behind cryptocurrencies, smart contracts and decentralized applications) is extremely harmful to the environment.
 However, there is much more to discover here than meets the eye.
 First, not all blockchains have the same coding and technology, which determines the computing power needed to run the network.
 For example, many older blockchains use what is called proof of work.
 This proof of -ex is the consensus algorithm needed for a decentralized network like the blockchain to function.
 Consensus among people who choose to manage the blockchain is needed for things like verifying and approving transactions, voting on network-wide changes, etc. In the case of proof of work, consensus is reached by mining new blocks.
 Essentially, all nodes responsible for the collective management of the blockchain must compete with each other to complete these blocks of data by solving mathematical puzzles.
 Often special computers are used for this, which have to work intensively to fill in the new blocks to be rewarded.
 This is why a blockchain that uses the proof-of-work consensus model consumes a lot of energy, because these computers have to run constantly.

 Not all blockchains are created equal